Home » Salads » Vietnamese chicken salad with chili lime dressing (Goi Gá)

 • Scallions – Also called green onions, they have a very mild onion flavor.

-• Cilantro – If you don’t like cilantro, substitute with flat leaf parsley.
+• Cilantro – If you don’t like cilantro, substitute with flat leaf parsley, or omit it.

-• Thai basil – Found at Asian markets, a good substitute is regular Italian basil.
+• Thai basil – This herb is found at Asian markets.
+A decent substitute is regular Italian basil, though it’s not quite the same.

-• Peanuts – They provide extra protein and crunch.
+• Peanuts – They provide a salty crunch.

 Chili lime dressing ingredients

-This spicy Thai dressing is super quick and easy.
-If you have difficulty finding fresh chili peppers, and you like a little heat in your food, you can add a dash of sriracha or any other hot sauce that you like.
+This spicy chili lime dressing for the Goi Gá is fast and simple.
+If you have difficulty finding fresh chili peppers, and you like a little heat in your food, you can add a dash of sriracha, sambal oelek, or any other hot sauce that you like.

 Combine rice vinegar, lime zest and juice, shallot, chili pepper and garlic in a small bowl.
 The acid will help break down and mellow garlic & shallot and the flavors along with the chili pepper will infuse dressing.